TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

   anything about the quality of the extension: false positives can be caused by for example supporting multiple TYPO3 versions in the same extension release.

-.. index:: Extension Scanner; Core developers
+.. index:: Extension scanner; Core developers

 Core developers
 ===============